 Delta Level Management

-CA Endevorprovides three methods to consolidate delta levels: Automated Element Level Versioning, Auto Consolidation, and Aged Delta Retention.
+Endevorprovides three methods to consolidate delta levels: Automated Element Level Versioning, Auto Consolidation, and Aged Delta Retention.
 Automated Element Level Versioning is the default.
 This method is also used with the other two methods, both of which are optional.
 Aged Delta Retention is managed at the system level; the others are managed at the type level.
 These methods are summarized in the following table:

 Delta Level Management Method